bwnodak/eng-rfc/README.md

 3. **Approval:**
    - An RFC must be approved by at least one Staff+ engineer before being merged to `main`, indicating that it is accepted and will move forward.
-   - Merging an RFC means that the project can begin implementation.
+   - Merging an RFC means that the project has been ratified and can begin formal planning and implementation (in coordination with engineering management).
    - If approval state changes, the RFC should be reverted.

 ## Guidelines for RFCs